What Is the SATAFIRM S11 Error?

 Why does my Kingston A400 show as SATAFIRM S11?

 The Kingston A400 uses the Phison PS3111-S11 SATA controller.
 When the controller's Flash Translation Layer corrupts beyond self-repair (usually from power loss during a write, NAND degradation, or bad block table overflow), the controller enters a protective ROM MODE.
 In this state, it reports its factory firmware identity 'SATAFIRM S11' instead of the Kingston brand name.
-The drive shows 0 bytes capacity.
+The drive typically shows 0 bytes capacity (some units report 2MB or 20MB instead).
 Your data is still on the NAND; the controller has lost the map to find it.

 Can I fix SATAFIRM S11 myself with firmware tools?